Employee spotlight: Regis Snyder

 I started as a regular salesperson and eventually became the Sales Manager.
-Then, Traction Tools did some restructuring, and I wasn’t that fond of spending time with all the numbers.
+Then, Bloom Growth did some restructuring, and I wasn’t that fond of spending time with all the numbers.
 I wanted to be out in front of people, talking with them.
 I’m really a performer; I like to get out and get people excited about the software.
 I love the process of getting involved with people and talking with them.
 So when we restructured, we put someone else in charge of the numbers, and I now manage everything that’s client-facing.

 In the past, did you ever work with companies using EOS?

 Absolutely.
 I love it.
 Now that I know everything about EOS, I don’t understand how a business can move their company forward without using EOS.
 I really think EOS is amazing.
 There are so many different ways to structure or run a business, but I really, fully invest myself in EOS.

 Love to hear it.
 On a different note, what have you been up to in quarantine?